Skip to content

 4. When the Save as window pops up, click next to Save as type and select All files(*.*).select all files type to save notepad

-5. Next, type FlushDNS.bat, ClearDNS.bat, or any other name (with ‘.bat‘ extension) that you prefer in the File name section and click on the Save button.save flush dns batch file in windows
+5. Next, type FlushDNS.bat, ClearDNS.bat, or any other name (with ‘.bat‘ extension) that you prefer in the File name section and click the Save button.save flush dns batch file in windows

 7. Doing so will launch the Command Prompt and execute the ipconfig /flushdns command.

-Method 5: Flush DNS Cache Automatically via Registry Editor
+5. Flush DNS Automatically via Registry

-Warning: Before you proceed with the steps given below, please create a system restore point and back up your registry settings using File > Export… in the Registry Editor window.
+Warning: Before you proceed with the steps below, please create a system restore point and back up your registry settings using File > Export… in the Registry Editor window.

 1. Open the Registry Editor and navigate to the following path.
 Alternatively, you can paste the following path into the address bar of the Registry Editor window and press the Enter key to get to that location.